gissilabs/charts/vaultwarden/README.md

 * <https://github.com/dani-garcia/vaultwarden>

-## Upgrade from bitwardenrs Helm Chart

-The upstream project changed its name from bitwarden_rs to Vaultwarden on April 27th, 2021.
-If you are using the bitwardenrs chart, the following changes are needed to use this chart:

-- Change chart name from gissilabs/bitwardenrs to gissilabs/vaultwarden
-- If using custom values, update top-level "bitwardenrs" option to "vaultwarden"

-Chart and application version numbers are the same across both charts.

 ## Vaultwarden

-Vaultwarden (previously known as bitwarden_rs) is an unofficial Bitwarden compatible server written in Rust.
+Vaultwarden is an unofficial Bitwarden compatible server written in Rust.
 For more information, check the project on Github: <https://github.com/dani-garcia/vaultwarden>

 ## Installation